denisdesouzac/Demographic-Data-Analyzer/README.md

 8. What country has the highest percentage of people that earn >50K and what is that percentage?
 9. Identify the most popular occupation for those who earn >50K in India.

-The solution was placed in the 'demographic_data_analyzer' file The 'test_module.py' file runs the tests automatically.
+The solution was placed in the 'demographic_data_analyzer' file.
+The 'test_module.py' file runs the tests automatically.

 More information about the project:https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/demographic-data-analyzer